mjfwebb/twitch-bot/docs/CONFIGURATION.md

 Once you open this and authorize access, it will redirect you.
 Take the auth code from the new URL.

-### GitHub

-Ensure that the personal access token includes the scope to access and modify issues.

-Visit https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token to obtain the `access_token`

 ### SevenTV

 You only need to toggle the enabled flag to `true`.
 Internally the bot will use the Twitch account's ID to find your SevenTV ID.